ganong/sudoku/README.md

 - Add a way to take notes - place numbers that a square could be into that square
   - These notes should update if a number is placed in a row/column/box that makes this square invalid to be that number
 - Add a way to do hints - track how many hints are used per game in statistics
+- Update easy mode to be options to show grid highlights:
+  - show highlights for all matching numbers
+  - show highlights only for selected number
+  - show no highlights